interactive-fiction-class/interactive-fiction-class.github.io/homeworks/hw1/homework1.md

 ### NLP Requirements
 In the earliest text adventure games, parsers used exact string matching.
 If a command wasn't in either the form `verb` or `verb object`, the parser would not recognize it.
 However, parsers and NLP in general have evolved tremendously from the 1970s.
-In addition to the story requirements, we ask that you take advantage of at least one advantancement from the last four decades of NLP research to either make your parser more intelligent that simple string matching or to otherwise improve the game-playing sequence.
+In addition to the story requirements, we ask that you take advantage of at least **two** advantancement from the last four decades of NLP research to either make your parser more intelligent that simple string matching or to otherwise improve the game-playing sequence.
 Some possible ideas are:

 * Using word2vec similarity to allow the parser to do "fuzzy" matching of similar words.